 Peer-reviewed Conference Papers

 Shimmei, M.*, & Matsuda, N. (2022).
 Finding Key Concepts to Automatically Generate Pedagogically Valuable Questions for Learning Objectives.
 Paper presented at the Annual Meeting of the American Educational Research Association (pp. 1-7).
-[Finalist for the Best Paper award and the Best Student Paper award]
+[Nominee for the Best Paper award and the Best Student Paper award]

 Shimmei, M.*, & Matsuda, N. (2021).
 Learning Association between Learning Objectives and Key Concepts to Generate Pedagogically Valuable Questions.
 In I. Roll & D. McNamara (Eds.), Proceedings of the International Conference on Artificial Intelligence in Education (pp. 320-324, short paper).